Udayteja10/coding-contest-reminder/README.md

 4. Filter by platform or time range using the filter buttons
 5. Click on any contest card to view detailed information

+##modules

+->Dashboard Module

+Displays an overview of all upcoming contests with essential details.

+->Contest List Module

+Provides a searchable and filterable list of contests based on platform, date, and duration.

+->Calendar View Module

+Offers a visual calendar representation of contests by month or week.

+->Add to Calendar Module

+Allows users to add contests directly to their personal calendar (Google, Outlook, etc.) for easy tracking.

+->Theme Module

+Enables users to toggle between dark and light modes for better visual comfort.
 ### Key Interactions

 #### 🔍 Search & Filter